Global methods

 You know what this reminds me of?
 Monkey patching.

-πŸ¦‰ Monkey patching is a technique to change or extend the behavior of a function or a method at runtime.
-It's often used to add logging, debugging, or testing capabilities to the existing code.
+πŸ¦‰ Monkey patching is a technique for changing or extending the behavior of a function or a method at runtime.
+It's often used to add logging, debugging, or testing capabilities to existing code.

-On its own, monkey-patching globals is rather πŸ“œ dangerous and you shouldn't be using it directly.
+On its own, monkey-patching globals is rather πŸ“œ dangerous and you shouldn't use it directly.
 Doing things like console.log = vi.fn() in test can quickly lead to verbose test setups and brittle tests.

-Instead, relying on the tools that your testing framework provides is the way to go.
-They are battle-tested and are implemented with both yours and your test environment's best interests in mind.
+Instead, rely on the tools provided by your testing framework.
+They are battle-tested and designed with both your needs and the stability of your test environment in mind.

 Your task